JulianCataldo/remark-lint-frontmatter-schema/README.md

 ### CLI / IDE (VS Code) — **Static** linting

 👉  **See [./demo](./demo/)** folder to get a working, pre-configured, bare project workspace.
-You also get example markdown files and associated schema to play with.
+You also get example Markdown files and associated schema to play with.
 Supports `remark-cli` and/or `unifiedjs.vscode-remark` extension.

 📌  Check out the **[demo/README.md](./demo) for bootstrapping** it.